UrszulaCzerwinska/DeconICA/docs/DeconICA_introduction.md

 ![](DeconICA_introduction_files/figure-html/unnamed-chunk-22-1.png)<!-- -->

 One important feature of the ICA is that even if we do not know the exact number of components, when we overestimate the number of components, the signals are not altered.
-Our team proposed a method called MSTD that was developped for cancer transcriptomes to estimate optimal number of components [@Kairov2017].
+Our team proposed a method called MSTD that was developed for cancer transcriptomes to estimate optimal number of components [@Kairov2017].
 Here we just slightly overestimate the number of components to 20.

 Again you can load the decompostion `mix1_ica.20.RData` from `data-vignettes`repository of the package